thruflo/pyramid_simpleauth/README.md

 [pyramid_signup][] and you can, of course, easily roll your own, for example following the excellent [pyramid_auth_demo][].
 This package aims to be:

-* relatively simple, targeting a limited set of features
+* relatively simple: with a limited feature set
-* extensible, with event hooks and overrideable templates
+* extensible: with event hooks and overrideable templates
-* performant, with, by default, one sql query per authenticated request
+* performant: minimising db queries

+# Features

+If you install the package and include it in your Pyramid application, it will lock down your application and expose views at:

+* /auth/signup
+* /auth/login
+* /auth/authenticate (login via AJAX)
+* /auth/logout

+You get a `user` instance and an `is_authenticated` flag added to the `request`:

+    # e.g.: in a view callable
+    if request.is_authenticated:
+        display = request.user.username

+Plus `UserSignedUp`, `UserloggedIn` and `UserLoggedOut` events to subscribe to:

+    @subscriber(UserSignedUp)
+    def my_event_handler(event):
+        request = event.request
+        user = event.user
+        # e.g.: send confirmation email

+# Install

+Install using `pip` or `easy_install`, e.g.:

+    pip install pyramid_simpleauth

-# Usage
+# Configure

-Include the package (e.g. in your main application factory) along with a session factory, `pyramid_tm` and `pyramid_basemodel` in the configuration portion of your Pyramid app:
+Include the package along with a session factory, `pyramid_tm` and `pyramid_basemodel` in the configuration portion of your Pyramid app:

     # Configure a session factory, here, we're using `pyramid_beaker`.
     config.include('pyramid_beaker')
     config.set_session_factory(session_factory_from_settings(settings))

-    # Either include `pyramid_tm` or deal with commiting transactions yourself.
+    # Either include `pyramid_tm` or deal with committing transactions yourself.
     config.include('pyramid_tm')

     # Either include `pyramid_basemodel` and provide an `sqlalchemy.url` in your